Mykelz/SneaksHub_REST_API/README.md

 ___

 ### Getting Started
-To start using the E-commerce API, follow these steps:
+To start using the **SneaksHub** E-commerce API, follow these steps:

 1. Sign Up: Create an account on our platform to obtain API credentials.
 1. Authentication: Acquire a token to authenticate your requests.